 There is always room in the garden for this cute little hosta with low-growing, mounded foliage that indeed resembles a mouse's ear.
 This award winner is really sweet!
 Deep blue foliage is not only beautiful, it also is less attractive to slugs than other types.
 It reaches just 6" high and 6" wide.

 Featured in Fine Gardening magazine as a "must have" hosta.

-Although Hostas will grow in a wide range of soil, they will perform best in a soil where organic matter has been added.
-Grow in shade or part shade, but protect from the hot afternoon sun.
+Although hostas will grow in a wide range of soil, they will perform best where organic matter has been added.
+Can be grown in shade or part shade, as long as it is protected from hot afternoon sun.